 Cherophobia is a performance and a gathering, a one-off event that intertwines people in their shared suspense and anticipation.
 It takes its title from a psychiatric condition, defined as ‘an exaggerated or irrational fear of gaiety or happiness’.

 Audiences are welcomed to join for the duration as balloons are inflated one at a time by a team of assistants.
-The performance will be broadcast live from a site in London to the Southbank Centre and other venues across the UK.
+The performance was broadcasted live from a site in London to Southbank Centre’s 2016 Unlimited Festival.
+It has travelled to other venues around the UK as well.

 Producer: Shiri Shalmy.